-College with Potential for Excellence Re-accredited by NAAC with 'A' Grade www.stthomas.ac.in principal@stthomas.ac.in
+College with Potential for Excellence Re-accredited by NAAC with 'A' Grade

-- Except in unavoidable circumstances such as sickness or unforeseen emergencies, leave shall be taken only with the prior approval of the Principal. - If prior clearance could not be obtained due to unforeseen circumstances, a leave application shall be submitted as soon as possible after resuming duty.
+- 20 - All leaves, with the exception of casual and block leave, must be applied for.
+After receiving approval from the Principal (or a person authorised by the Principal) through the office superintendent, a printout of the filed application must be submitted to the pertinent officer. - Except in unavoidable circumstances such as sickness or unforeseen emergencies, leave shall be taken only with the prior approval of the Principal. - If prior clearance could not be obtained due to unforeseen circumstances, a leave application shall be submitted as soon as possible after resuming duty.
 Staff members must prepare their work schedule for the length of absence in conjunction with the Principal before going on leave. - If previous clearance is not possible owing to unforeseen circumstances, a leave application must be submitted as soon as possible after returning to duty. - Before going on leave, staff members must consult with the Principal to plan their work schedule for the duration of their leave. - All leave application forms that have been duly recommended by the appropriate authority must be delivered to the Principal for necessary approval as well as proper leave administration and record keeping. - Absence on days of hartal or special holidays declared by the government from time to time is treated as leave, and the concerned employee must submit a leave application. - The principal is the Approving Authority for all leaves. - Any untaken eligible leave during a calendar year cannot be carried over to the following year, and leave must be processed and administered according to Management's procedures. - Salary deductions for days of absence without written approval and/or days of approved leave in excess of permissible and available leave will be computed by dividing the total monthly salary by 30, then multiplying by the number of days of loss of pay leave taken during the month.
 Total salary shall include all allowances, if any, paid on a monthly basis as part of the compensation for this purpose. - Any absence that is not supported by an approved leave application form and/or a note from the authority will be considered unauthorised leave, with pay deducted for those days.